-Scattering occurs when an EM wave hits multiple "particles" that in turn re-radiate the wave in all direction.
-An example is
+Scattering occurs when an EM wave hits "particles" that in turn re-radiate the wave in all direction.
+For example, in the following picture3), sunlight hits the water molecules in the fog that is not shaded by the tree.
+The molecules reradiate the light in every direction.